 You’re not someone who likes to be stuck in the mud.
 You want to climb the career ladder, you want exciting opportunities and you want people to be able to see what you’re capable of.
 Sometimes, it’s just a case of taking the bull by the horns, but if you’re not confident enough to do that, you may miss out.
-Try out these tips for improving your confidence in the workplace and you may just get to where you want to be quicker than you think.
+Try out these tips to improve your confidence at work and you may just get to where you want to be quicker than you think.

 Step Out of Your Comfort Zone